 But reintroducing that toothbrush back into your mouth could be the worst thing you could be doing for your health on a daily basis.

 That doesn’t mean don’t brush.

 Many studies clearly state that all of the presently available toothbrushes have the ability to be infected by a wide range of microorganisms, including viruses which can cause the common cold to even herpes.
 Pneumonia-causing bacteria also are found on a toothbrush.

-Fourthly, translucent, or clear head designed toothbrushes have less retention of microorganisms.
-These bugs are sensitive to light, and survive sitting on the dark side of the toothbrush.
+Fourth, translucent, or clear head designed toothbrushes have less retention of microorganisms.
+These bugs are sensitive to light and survive sitting on the dark side of the toothbrush.